Magisk-Modules-Repo/oosbar/README.md

 # Oxygen OS Gesture Bar for AOSP

-This module will change the Stock Android 10 gesture bar (when using the android 10 gestures) to the larger Oxygen OS one
+This module will change the Stock Android 10-11 gesture bar to the larger Oxygen OS one
 ## Requirements
 - Android 10-11 only
 - Magisk 20+